tdex-network/dev-portal/docs/provider/feeder/overview.md

 By default, each `price_feeder` implementation comes with a list of well-known markets that maps the Liquid asset pair of some market to the ticker used by the exchange.

-At the time of writing TDex Feeder supports Kraken, Bitfinex and Coinbase exchanges as `price_feeder`s and they come with the following well-known markets:
+At the time of writing TDEX Feeder supports Kraken, Bitfinex and Coinbase exchanges as `price_feeder`s and they come with the following well-known markets:
 * _L-BTC/L-USDt_ (Kraken, Bitfinex, Coinbase)
   * _L-BTC_ asset: `6f0279e9ed041c3d710a9f57d0c02928416460c4b722ae3457a11eec381c526d`
   * _L-USDt_ asset: `ce091c998b83c78bb71a632313ba3760f1763d9cfcffae02258ffa9865a37bd2`